copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Battlefield Awareness
-Once per turn, you gain the Battlefield Awareness buff on kill.
-When you have the buff, damaging attacks against you are forced to miss.
-When this happens, you lose the buff and you cannot gain it for {% SelfCooldown_LW %} turns.
+Once per turn, you enter Battlefield Awareness on kill.
+While in Battlefield Awareness, damaging attacks against you are forced to miss.
+When this happens, you exit Battlefield Awareness and you cannot enter it for {% SelfCooldown_LW %} turns.
-* Buff lasts for 1 turn.
+* You will also exit Battlefield Awareness at the start of your turn.
 * {% COOLDOWN %}

 ## Battlelord